corceslab/corceslab.github.io/pages/Research.md

 <div class="container">
   <div class="jumbotron jumbotron-correct">
       <p>
-        In the Corces Lab, we aim to understand one fundamental question: <b> why do some individuals develop neurodegenerative disease while others do not?</b> The answer to this question, broadly speaking, boils down to “nature and nurture”, or genetics and environment, and we approach both of these angles simultaneously by studying the noncoding genome and the epigenetic control of disease-related cellular phenotypes.
+        In the Corces Lab, we aim to understand one fundamental question: <b> why do some individuals develop neurodegenerative disease while others do not?</b> The answer to this question, broadly speaking, boils down to "nature and nurture", or genetics and environment, and we approach both of these angles simultaneously by studying the noncoding genome and the epigenetic control of disease-related cellular phenotypes.
 While much of our work in the lab focuses on the two most common neurodegenerative diseases, Alzheimer’s disease (AD) and Parkinson’s disease (PD), we collaborate with other labs to study disease contexts ranging from traumatic brain injury to glaucoma.
       </p>
   </div>
 </div>